Grumbo-pc/Crop-To-Search/README.md

 # Crop To Search

-A tool similar to Google's circle to search but for windows (HUGE UPDATE COMMING SOON!)
+A tool similar to Google's circle to search but for windows

+DO NOT SHOW ANY SENSETIVE INFO ON YOUR SCREEN WHILE HAVING THIS TOOL OPEN IT DOES NOT USE ANY KIND OF ENCRYPTION

+(HUGE UPDATE COMMING SOON!)

 installation guide: https://youtu.be/RVNJya2wDWA